Cataraqui Conservation COVID-19 Response

 - Lemoine Point Conservation Area (City of Kingston)

-- Gould Lake Conservation Area – Beach is closed (Township of South Frontenac)
+- Gould Lake Conservation Area – (Township of South Frontenac)

-- Lyn Valley Conservation Area – Beach is closed (Township of Elizabethtown-Kitley)
+- Lyn Valley Conservation Area – (Township of Elizabethtown-Kitley)

 - Mac Johnson Wildlife Area (Brockville)